Samsung/tizen-docs/docs/application/web/guides/data/file-system.md

 You can [access the files and directories](#file-and-directory-access) in the device file system.

-The Filesystem API is mandatory for Tizen mobile, wearable, and TV profiles, which means that it is supported in all mobile and wearable devices.
+The Filesystem API is mandatory for Tizen mobile, wearable, and TV profiles, which means that it is supported on all mobile, wearable, and TV devices.
 All mandatory APIs are supported on the Tizen Emulators.

 The Filesystem API provides access to accessible parts of the file system, which are represented as [virtual root locations](#supported-virtual-roots).